atbentley/pock/docs/index.rst

 Some select features of Pock are:

-- Mock and verify all access patterns in Python
+- Mock and verify a range of access patterns in Python
 - Match arguments during mock creation and verification
 - Mock higher level Python objects such as context managers and generators
 - Seamlessly mock asyncio code